uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 “You kind of develop a protective mechanism on the shell that you didn’t rat on anybody, you kind of behave, you followed orders and things would go smooth.”[^242]
 Madeleine Dion Stout succeeded academically at the Blue Quills school, but she did not credit the school for her success.
 “It’s not residential school that made me a good student.
-My, the fundamental<!--x-->
-values and good example I had before I went to residential school by my grandfather and my parents, and all the old people on the reserve where I grew up are the ones who made me a good student.”[^243]
+My, the fundamental <!-- page 086 -->values and good example I had before I went to residential school by my grandfather and my parents, and all the old people on the reserve where I grew up are the ones who made me a good student.”[^243]

 ### Work: “No idleness here.”